miniature-tiger/archipelago/README.md

 * Graphics of trade routes - COMPLETE
 * Continuance of contracts over time - COMPLETE
 * Breaking of contracts due to interference - COMPLETE
-* Re-work resource and contract surrounds to prevent overrun
+* Re-work resource and contract surrounds to prevent overrun - COMPLETE
-* Only allow one contract to be made with each island
+* Only allow one contract to be made with each island - COMPLETE

 Building:
 * New ship designs - Catamaran, warship, cargo ship - COMPLETE